Realnatanael/Realnatanael/README.md

 <h1>Hello!
 I'm Natanael Nascimento.🙋🏾</h1>
 <p>Tech recruiteres🧑‍💻 or code stealing stalkers🕵️‍♂️ are welcome on this profile!!!✨</p>
-<p>I am a web developer with knowledge of the following languages:</p>
+<p>I am a web developer with knowledge of the following languages and tools:</p>
 <table>
   <tbody>
     <tr>